The New Zealand Government has confirmed their policy around who can and cannot retain staff on visas and who is able to

 Get underway now and speak to the right people, to avoid risks or road blocks.

 You still need to get underway with Accreditation as you will not be able to support their visa renewal if you are not Accredited with Immigration New Zealand once the policy takes effect.
 Quite simply, they will no longer be able to work for you if they require a renewal and you are not an Accredited Employer.

-Once the new policy comes into effect in November, you will need to have gained Accreditation status before you are able to hire and support migrant staff with a work visa.
-Immigration New Zealand anticipates that over 20,000 New Zealand businesses will fall within this category in 2021 alone.
+Once the new policy comes into effect mid 2022, you will need to have gained Accreditation status before you are able to hire and support migrant staff with a work visa.
+Immigration New Zealand anticipates that over 20,000 New Zealand businesses will fall within this category.